Volkswagen ID range: What is it and when can you get one?

 With so much interest and excitement around who is doing what regarding electric vehicles, Volkswagen appear to at least want to reassure the car buying public that they have plenty in the pipeline in the form of their ID range, as seen below:

-Volkswagen have been slowly adding to their ID range of electric vehicles for the past three years, with the ID Hatchback being the first to be shown way back at the 2016 Paris Motor Show.
+Volkswagen has been slowly adding to their ID range of electric vehicles for the past four years, but it all started way back at the 2016 Paris Motor Show with the reveal of ID Hatchback.

 The next time we heard about it, the hatchback appeared with the codename ID Neo.
 Based on the company’s latest MEB platform, the Neo was promised to be a five-door Golf-sized hatchback, albeit with the interior space of the larger Passat, and driven by two electric motors featuring all-wheel-drive.